-Pavillions is located between the seaside towns of Agnes Water and 1770.
-With Pavillions in front of six kilometres of golden sand on Queensland's most northern surf beach on one side it is a true haven of peace and serenity, where:
+Pavillions on 1770 is located between the seaside towns of Agnes Water and 1770.
+With Pavillions on 1770 in front of six kilometres of golden sand on Queensland's most northern surf beach on one side it is a true haven of peace and serenity, where:

 The only footprints left behind on the sand are likely to be yours.
 Where there are no crowds, just the sound of the gentle surf.